For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

-The ferromagnetic bottom is applied after the copper is stamped, then finished by hand for a pan that responds with copper’s classic quickness on all stovetops, even induction.
+The ferromagnetic bottom is applied after the copper is stamped, then finished by hand to create a pan that responds with copper’s classic quickness on all stovetops, even induction.
 And the cast stainless steel handle is not only dramatically handsome, it makes maneuvering the pan a pleasure as it adds little to the overall weight.

-The best nonstick frying pans have several properties that are useful on the range.
+The best nonstick frying pans have several properties that are useful on the range:

 Another benefit is that they don’t require as much fat or oil for frying tasks, which makes for healthier, leaner, low-fat cooking.

 And as they’re often constructed of aluminum, the weight can be considerably less than that of cookware made with heavier metals, which makes them easy to handle and maneuver – a definite bonus for those with weakness in the hands or wrists.

 All of these attributes make them ideal for cooking delicate items such as crepes, omelets, eggs, pancakes, and fish.
 And they do a good job of other tasks as well, such as sautéing and braising.

 But, like the other materials above, they do have their drawbacks.